powsybl/powsybl-open-loadflow/docs/loadflow/loadflow.md

 To solve this system, we follow the classic approach of the LU matrices decomposition $J = LU$.
 Hence, by solving the system using LU decomposition, you can compute the voltage angles by giving as data the injections and the phase-shifting angles.

+## Area Interchange Control

+Area Interchange Control consists in having the Load Flow finding a solution where area interchanges are solved to match the input target interchange values.

+Currently, Area Interchange Control is only supported for AC load flow, DC load flow support is planned for future release.

+The area interchange control feature is optional, can be activated via the [parameter `areaInterchangeControl`](parameters.md) and is performed by an outer loop.

+Area Interchange Control is performed using an outer loop, similar in principle to the traditional `SlackDistribution` outer loop.
+However unlike the `SlackDistribution` outer loop which distributes imbalance over the entire synchronous component (island), the Area Interchange Control outer loop performs an active power distribution over areas (filtered on areas having their type matching the configured [parameter `areaInterchangeControlAreaType`](parameters.md)), in order to have all areas' active power interchanges matching their target interchanges.

+The Area Interchange Control outer loop can handle networks where part (or even all) of the buses are not in an area.
+For networks that have no areas at all, the behaviour is the same as with the distributed slack outer loop - in such case internally the Area Interchange Control outer loop just triggers the Slack Distribution outer loop logic.

+Just like other outer loops, the Area Interchange Control outer loop checks whether area imbalance must be distributed:
+* If no, the outer loop is stable
+* If yes, the outer loop is unstable and a new Newton-Raphson is triggered

+### Area Interchange Control - algorithm description

+The active power is distributed separately on injections (as configured in the [parameter `balanceType`](parameters.md)) of each area to compensate the area "total mismatch" that is given by:

+$$
+Area Total Mismatch = Interchange - Interchange Target + Slack Injection
+$$

+Where:
+* "Interchange" is the sum of the power flows at the boundaries of the area (load sign convention i.e. counted positive for imports).
+* "Interchange Target" is the interchange target parameter of the area.
+* "Slack Injection" is the active power mismatch of the slack bus(es) present in the area (see [Slack bus mismatch attribution](#slack-bus-mismatch-attribution)).

+The outer loop iterates until this mismatch is below the configured [parameter `areaInterchangePMaxMismatch`](parameters.md) for all areas.

+When it is the case, "interchange only" mismatch is computed for all areas:

+$$
+Interchange Mismatch = Interchange - Interchange Target
+$$

+If this mismatch for all areas and the slack injection of the buses without area are below the configured [parameter `slackBusPMaxMismatch`](parameters.md) then the outerloop is stable and declares a stable status, meaning that the interchanges are correct and the slack bus active power is distributed.

+If not, the remaining mismatch is first distributed over the buses that have no area.

+If some mismatch still remains, it is distributed equally over all the areas.

+### Areas validation
+There are some cases where areas are considered invalid and will not be considered for the area interchange control:
+- Areas without interchange target
+- Areas without boundaries
+- Areas that have boundaries in multiple synchronous/connected components.
+If all the boundaries are in the same component but some buses are in different components, only the part in the component of the boundaries will be considered.

+In such cases the involved areas are not considered in the Area Interchange Control outer loop, however other valid areas will still be considered.

+### Interchange flow calculation

+In iIDM each area defines the boundary points to be considered in the interchange. iIDM supports two ways of modeling area boundaries:
+- either via an equipment terminal,
+- or via a DanglingLine boundary.

+In the DanglingLine case, the flow at the boundary side is considered as it should be, for both unpaired DanglingLines and DanglingLines paired in a TieLine.

+### Slack bus mismatch attribution
+Depending on the location of the slack bus(es), the role of distributing the active power mismatch will be attributed based on the following logic:
+- If the slack bus is part of an area: the slack power is attributed to the area (see "total mismatch" calculation in [Algorithm description](#area-interchange-control---algorithm-description)).
+Indeed, in this case the slack injection can be seen as an interchange to 'the void' which must be resolved.
+- Slack bus has no area:
+    - Connected to other bus(es) without area: treated as the slack mismatch of the buses without area
+    - Connected to only buses that have an area:
+        - All connected branches are boundaries of those areas: Not attributed to anyone, the mismatch will already be present in the interchange mismatch
+        - Some connected branches are not declared as boundaries of the areas: Amount of mismatch to distribute is split equally among the areas (added to their "total mismatch")